pablogh89/portfolio/docs/getting-started.md

     - **Key**: Key value.
 Paste the key you copied from the ``id_rsa.pub`` file.

 13. Click **Add SSH key**.

+!!! info
+    The SSH key identifies your device and links your profile with the device.

 ### Setting up the project